 Similarly, there is no punishment for being reckless as a human either.
 If you jump in front of a train, you simply ghost through it or magically get warped inside the driver’s cabin – you’re also allowed to freely jump onto the train tracks and run around.
 I know that a title card comes up once you boot up the game saying it’s for entertainment purposes and don’t do anything you see in the game in real life, but still – make us pay for jumping in front of the train or something!

 One thing I loved about Train Sim World was the attention to detail in regards to the scenery around you as you’re travelling on the tracks.
 In the countryside, you’ll see farmhouses, barns, fields, bushes, and trees.
 Then in the urban areas, you’ll get houses, offices, depots, and car parks.
-There are even some monumental buildings which help you recognise places as well as the highly detailed real-life stations.
+There are even some monumental buildings that help you recognise places as well as the highly detailed real-life stations.
 So props to the developers for this.
 However, don’t get too close as some of the texture work on places they don’t expect you to go isn’t the highest quality!
 One thing the game does lack though is life.
 Train Simulator on the PC has random cars driving around and people here and there – Train Sim World has a bunch of clones who get on and off your trains and some stand at the platforms – that’s about it.
 It’s like the apocalypse has happened and all that’s left are some brain-dead clones who want to get from Oxford to London Paddington!

 Your service has been affected…